just-the-docs/just-the-docs/peopleops/RECRUITING.md

 ### Onboarding

-  - After you've successfully completed the previous step and collected the candidate documents (save it at our [peopleops folder](https://drive.google.com/drive/folders/1HY7LPI_h5F5WxaTW5v-1_DMUXcJIjjh1) or send it to your supervisor)
+  - After you've successfully completed the previous step and collected the candidate documents, send it to your supervisor.
   - Our Ops coordinator proceeds to [onboard](ONBOARDING_GUIDE.md) the new person, with the help of their supervisor.

 ### Referrals